Back to Inductee Search

 Latimer's design produced a carbon filament that was more durable and longer lasting than earlier filaments.
 As a result, incandescent light bulbs became affordable to more consumers.
 Safer than gas lamps, and less harsh than arc lights, incandescent bulbs transformed the average American home after nightfall.

-Despite the societal roadblocks a black man faced in the late nineteenth century, Latimer successfully oversaw the set up of electric lighting plants in the United States, Canada, and England.
-After leaving U.S. Electric Lighting, Latimer worked for Thomas Edison and became a patent investigator and expert witness for the Edison Electric Light Company.
+Despite the societal roadblocks a black man faced in the late 19th century, Latimer successfully oversaw the setup of electric lighting plants in the United States, Canada and England.
+After leaving U.S. Electric Lighting, Latimer worked for Thomas Edison and became a patent investigator and expert witness for the Edison Electric Light Co.

 Related Inductees